Mango and Yogurt Popsicles are fun for breakfast! Yogurt and mangoes frozen on a stick are so much more fun than eating yogurt and fruit from a bowl!

 This recipe for Mango and Yogurt Popsicles is perfect for breakfast.
 It’s essentially just yogurt and mangoes frozen on a stick, which is much more fun than eating yogurt and fruit out of a bowl.
 I added a bit of condensed milk in there, but it’s absolutely no problem to leave it out.
 The condensed milk helps make the popsicles a bit creamier and sweeter, but if you want a healthy breakfast, simply ditch it.

-- 2 mangoes, peeled and cored (the mango flesh should weigh approximately 240g)
+- 2 mangoes - peeled and cored (the mango flesh should weigh approximately 240 grams)

 Blend everything together until smooth.

 Pour mixture into popsicle molds.
 Freeze for at least 6 hours, or until frozen.

 If you prefer a creamier texture, every 30 minutes for the first 2 hours, remove the popsicles from the freezer and stir the mixture to break apart any pieces of ice.